M. FORD CREECH ANTIQUES & FINE ARTS

 maker's mark lightly rubbed but visible; cover marked and having a tight fit;

 if there has been a crest removal, it not visible at this time; no thinning or change in patination

 Also See :

 Left to Right (Each title and image linked to full page) :

 George III Silver Caster, George Gray, London 1779

 George III Silver Caster, Samuel Wood, London, 1767

-George II Silver Trencher Salt, Edward Wood, London, 1730
+Pair of George II Silver Trencher Salts, Edward Wood, London, 1730

 Queen Anne Britannia Silver Caster, Charles Adam, London, 1707